EMUnion/MirrorServerReforged/docs/introduction-en.md

 ## Getting Started

-This plugin will initalize when the first run, it will do the following opeartions
+This plugin will initalize when the first run, it will do the following opeartions (the path can be changed in the config)
 - Create `MirrorServerReforged.json` in your `config` folder and fill the default config in it
 - Create`Mirror` folder to store your files of mirror server
 - Create `./server/world/`/`./world` in `Mirror` folder (This depends on whether you use MCDR or not, use as default)

-But these operations are not enough, what you need to do are as following
+But these operations are not enough, what you need to do are as following (the path can be changed in the config)
 - Put your server core and dependencies into `./Mirror/server` folder
 - Edit start command and rcon information in file `config.yml` in the folder`./Mirror/`
 - Edit the content in `./Mirror/server/server.properties`.
 What you need to pay attention to is the ports of the mirror server and rcon related information in order to avoid encountering to the main server

+It's not essential for a mirror server to be a MCDR server, you can use the vanilla or something else.

 ## Config